starwisp/Civizard-tileset-archeology/README.md

 ##### 3.1.1.
 'Texmod' + 'epsxe' PSX emulator
 This resulted in sheets with tiles in different palettes.
 As a proof of concept, I played a couple of turns and it filled up one sheet of terrain tiles and also produced sheets with UI elements and the like.
-Usage: Execute texmod.exe first and point it to the path of epsxe.exe and launch 'epsxe' through that menu (thanks @R7CrazyCanucks of DYKG Discord channel for pointing me to texmod).
+Usage: Execute texmod.exe first and point it to the path of epsxe.exe and launch 'epsxe' through that menu (thanks @R7CrazyCanucks of DYKG Discord channel for pointing me to 'texmod').

 Texmod: https://www.moddb.com/downloads/texmod4
 Epsxe emulator: https://www.epsxe.com